seinecle/gephi-tutorials/docs/generated-slides/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 Try "Fruchterman Reingold" and "Yfan Hu".

 These are layouts which follow the same logic as Force Atlas 2, but with slight variations.
 Explore how these algorithms result in similar, yet specific layouts.

+//ST: !
+[start=6]
+6. In this tutorial, we defined degree centrality.
+Can you imagine a situation when a node with the largest degree centrality will actually be in the periphery of the network?
+You can draw a toy network to help you figure.